 This course is designed to teach students to edit video using a cuts-only format.
 Logical sequencing, technical correctness and creative story editing will be emphasized.
-Prerequisite: RDG 100 or instructor approval.

-RTV 121 Introduction to Broadcasting Lab.
-0
+RTV 121 Introduction to Broadcasting

 This course covers the history of broadcasting, federal communications policies, and basic operational practices.
 Prerequisite: RDG 100 or instructor approval.